JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

 [^1]:  This happened to this chapter’s author ahead of his qualifying exams.
 Another hard drive failed right before his PhD defense.

 [^2]:  For more on how this happened and an explanation of terms like kibibit and mebibit, see Barrow, B. (1997).
 [A Lesson in Megabytes](https://web.archive.org/web/20051217152918/http://standards.ieee.org/reading/ieee/SB/Jan97/bearer_jan97.pdf). *IEEE Standards Bearer*, 5\.
+Megabyte is also the main antagonist of the extremely 90's animated series _Reboot_.
+That doesn't really matter for data management purposes.
+Just checking that folks are reading the footnotes.

 [^3]:  Now ubiquitous, this rule was first described by Peter Krogh in his 2005 book “The DAM Book: Digital Asset Management for Photographers”.